Use Case

 • Relevant financial base data and planning assumptions

-• Existing appraisals, reports, or statements
+• Existing reports, appraisals, or statements

-• Timing, involved parties, and decision-process constraints
+• Timing, parties involved, and decision-process framework

 All inquiries and documents are handled confidentially.

-This page is for orientation only.
+The contents of this page are for orientation only.
 A robust assessment is always case-specific.

 Are you facing a sale or acquisition?